ClanMax/tinkoff-autopay/README.md

 - `RemoveCard`
 - `Charge`

 This library not implement `Init` method which you should use for make payments.
-You have to make it by you own or use another library.
+You have to make it by yourself or use another library.

 Probably in some close future I will add `FinishAuthorize` method, but not sure right now.